Ralim/IronOS/Documentation/Settings.md

 On device help text:

-Display detailed information in a smaller font on the idle screen
+Display detailed info in a smaller font on the idle screen

 ### Setting: Display orientation